 Explores the legal implications of ownership of real property as it relates to new construction and existing improvements.
 Includes the nature of real property, estates in land, transfer , encumbrances, restrictions, and contracts.
 Discusses ownership, settlement, taxation, finance, valuation and appraisal.

 Introduces 3D architectural models for cost estimating, clash detection, collaboration between multiple disciplines and documenting and quantifying project data.
 Covers model design theory, parametric modeling methods, generation of residential and commercial construction plans and details sufficient for cost estimating, building components and systems, and manipulation of model information.
-Lab access fee of $35 for computers applies.
 Software fee of $5 applies.
+Lab access fee of $45 applies.

 Utilizes appropriate construction documents such as contracts, waivers, change orders, employee documents and specifications.
 Addresses the dispute process in the United States and the contractual relationship associated with construction project delivery methods.